SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Introduction

 An example of this limitation is the usage of different light modalities during an endoscopic examination.
-White-Light Imaging (WLI) may be used for a general examination, with more specific areas highlighted with Narrow-Band Imaging (NBI), allowing a clinician to inspect different anatomical aspects of the same lesion.
+White-Light Imaging (WLI) may be used for a general examination, with more specific areas highlighted with Narrow-Band Imaging (NBI), allowing a clinician to inspect different anatomical aspects of the same lesion \cite{barbeiro_narrow-band_2019, kato_magnifying_2010}.
+This is the case for a condition known as Barrett's Esophagus (BE), which involves the presence of columnar epithelium (the type of lining that usually covers the stomach and intestines) in the esophagus instead of the squamous epithelium that is normal in this area of the body \cite{spechler_barretts_1986}.
+By itself, this condition is not dangerous, but the presence of this altered epithelium is correlated with heightened risk of esophageal cancer.
+Early detection is important, as BE is asymptomatic aside from its relation to Gastroesophageal Reflux Disease (GERD, colloquially acid reflux)\cite{clarrett_gastroesophageal_2018, falk_barretts_2002}.

+This makes BE interesting for image segmentation for two reasons: First, early and accurate detection during routine endoscopic examinations is critical to reduce the risk of more dangerous diseases \cite{evans_role_2012}.
+Second, the use of different lighting modalities can improve the ability of a clinician to detect and inspect the sites where the condition could be present -- particularly with the use of NBI to inspect the boundary between squamous and columnar epithelium \cite{kato_magnifying_2010}.

 If a model for endoscopic computer aided diagnostic tools is to be usable in this setting, then it is important that such models can work seamlessly in both of these imaging modalities, and that they avoid the need for any modality-specific training.
-As shown in Fig. \ref{fig:endouda} (which shows two sample images from the EndoUDA dataset using two different modalities) the changes introduced by switching the lighting modality strongly alters the visual properties of the areas to be segmented \cite{celik_endouda_2021}.
+As shown in fig. \ref{fig:endouda} (which shows two sample images from the EndoUDA dataset using two different modalities) the changes introduced by switching the lighting modality strongly alter the visual properties of the areas to be segmented \cite{celik_endouda_2021}.
 These changes affect a model's ability to generalise.
 This problem is further exacerbated due to the relatively limited amount of NBI images compared to those available for WLI.

-If one uses more of the available data for WLI, then we must envisage methods that can reduce the impact of the domain shift when the Source Domain (SD) is WLI, and the Target Domain (TD) is NBI.
-Developing such a modality agnostic approach for the segmentation of injuries in the esophagus, and pre-cancerous polyps is the focus of this work.
+If one uses more of the available data for WLI, then we must envisage methods that can reduce the impact of the domain shift when the Source Domain (SD) is WLI and the Target Domain (TD) is NBI.
+The problem is described graphically in fig. \ref{fig:problem}.
+Developing such a modality agnostic approach for the segmentation of injuries in the esophagus is the focus of this work. \\